Unstablemental/Inception/README.md

 Isolation: Applications in separate containers don't interfere with each other, like having separate rooms for different tasks.
 Docker itself is the software that helps you build and manage these containers.

+# difference between a container and a virtual machine

+a Container is an isolated environment for running a application. a VM is an abstraction of a machine